cashbee-team/budgea_client/docs/AdministrationApi.md

   description_banks: 'description_banks_example', # String | text to display as a description for banks
   description_providers: 'description_providers_example', # String | text to display as a description for providers
   pro: true, # BOOLEAN | Wether the client should display the company manager page
-  information: 'information_example', # String | custom information about the client
+  config: 'config_example', # String | custom config about the client
-  update_information: true, # BOOLEAN | update the custom information about the client instead of replacing the existing one (default: True)
+  update_config: true, # BOOLEAN | update the custom information about the client instead of replacing the existing one (default: True)
   expand: 'expand_example' # String |
 }